hbctraining/DGE_workshop_salmon/lessons/genomic_annotation.md

 which(duplicated(annotations_ahb$symbol)) %>% length()
 ```

-Let's identify the non-duplicated genes and only keep the ones that are not duplicated
+Let's identify the non-duplicated genes and only keep the ones that are not duplicated:
 ```r
 # Determine the indices for the non-duplicated genes
 non_duplicates_idx <- which(duplicated(annotations_ahb$symbol) == FALSE)